cue-lang/cue/doc/tutorial/kubernetes/README.md

     }
 ```

-All other fields that may way want to define can go into a generic kubernetes
+All other fields that we way want to define can go into a generic kubernetes
 struct that gets merged in with all other generated kubernetes data.

 ```